gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/glossary.rst

       Control System for configuring, compiling and executing Earth system models, data and stub model components, a driver and associated tools and libraries.

+   Component
+      A software element that has a clear function and interface.
+In Earth system models, components are often single portions of the Earth system (e.g. atmosphere, ocean, or land surface) that are assembled to form a whole.

+   Compset
+      A component set.
+It refers to a particular mix of components, along with a component-specific configuration and/or namelist settings”.

+   Dynamical core
+      Global atmospheric model based on fluid dynamics principles, including Euler's equations of motion.

    FMS
       The Flexible Modeling System (FMS) is a software framework for supporting the efficient development, construction, execution, and scientific interpretation of atmospheric, oceanic, and climate system models.

    FV3
-      The GFDL Finite-Volume Cubed-Sphere Dynamical Core (FV3) is a scalable and flexible dynamical core capable of both hydrostatic and non-hydrostatic atmospheric simulations.
+      The Finite-Volume Cubed-Sphere Dynamical Core (dycore).
+Developed at NOAA's Geophysical Fluid Dynamics Laboratory (GFDL), it is a scalable and flexible dycore capable of both hydrostatic and non-hydrostatic atmospheric simulations.
+It is the dycore used in the UFS Weather Model.

+   GFS
+      `Global Forecast System <https://www.ncei.noaa.gov/products/weather-climate-models/global-forecast>`_.
+The GFS is a National Centers for Environmental Prediction (NCEP) weather forecast model that generates data for dozens of atmospheric and land-soil variables, including temperatures, winds, precipitation, soil moisture, and atmospheric ozone concentration.
+The system couples four separate models (atmosphere, ocean model, land/soil model, and sea ice) that work together to accurately depict weather conditions.

    GRIB2
       The second version of the World Meterological Organization's (WMO) standard for distributing gridded data.

    NCEP
       National Centers for Environmental Prediction, an arm of the National Weather Service.